salrashid123/gcp_tokendistributor/gcloud_setup/README.md

 gcloud compute routers nats create nat-all --router=router --region=$region --nat-external-ip-pool=natip  --nat-custom-subnet-ip-ranges=tcsubnet --project $tc_project_id

+## Create secrets to hold the TLS public/private keys
+## These PEM file keys are given to the token client's admin by any other process.
+## I just happen to be using GCP Secret Manager here on the same project as the tokenclient but there's nothing to
+### prevent these serets being held in a project owned by the TokenServer.
+In this flow, the tokenservers admin
+### creates all the MTLS keys but only saves teh tokenclient's ones in their GCP Secrets manager project.
+### The tokenserver's admin will have to grant tc_service_account_email permissions to read the TLS certs (tokenclient.crt, tokenclient.key, tls-ca.crt)
 gcloud beta secrets create tls_crt --replication-policy=automatic   --data-file=bob/certs/tokenclient.crt --project $tc_project_id

 gcloud beta secrets add-iam-policy-binding tls_crt \